U15 Outdoor Competition Rules

 In the event of a match being postponed or abandoned due to weather conditions, the clubs should re-arrange a new date as soon as possible, switching the venue if necessary.
 The competition organiser MUST be advised of the new arrangements as soon as possible.

-The MCA County League Championship Under Under 15 semi-finals and
+The MJCA County League Championship Under Under 15 semi-finals and

 final will be played at Sunbury CC on Sunday 8th September 2019 commencing